branding board

 It took me 3 months to decide on a name for my studio business, and almost 4 months to decide on a name for my other lifestyle blog.

-Waiting this long to choose a blog or business is bad and can cause procrastination.
+Waiting this long to choose a blog or business is detrimental and can lead to procrastination.

 These are a few tips on naming your brand and business, but remember that you want it simple, easy to remember and unique.